johnchandlerburnham/johnchandlerburnham.github.io/about.md

 title: About
 ---

-Computing is a revolution on the scale of writing, of language, of nucleic acids — a new medium for encoding and transmitting structure.
+We're still in the early days of the Computing Revolution.
+The first general-purpose digital computers were powered on less than a century ago, and our parents and grandparents remember a world substantially without them.
+Thinking machines are shockingly new, and we really have no idea what (or perhaps *who*) they are yet.
+We're in the middle of an epochal transformation whose nearest precedent is the invention of writing, or the evolution of the nucleic acid.

 When computers work, they are glorious: elevating and emancipatory to the human spirit.
 When they don't, they're an Orwellian boot stamping on a user's face.
 A lot of computing today doesn't work.
 We build on foundations we can't verify, trust systems we can't inspect, and depend on software that no one truly understands.

-The tools of certified computing exist: type theory, formal verification, proof assistants, zero-knowledge cryptography, etc. The problem is that they're expensive, slow, and inaccessible.
-I'm interested in making them cheaper, faster, and ubiquitous.
+The tools of certified computing exist: type theory, formal verification, proof assistants, zero-knowledge cryptography, etc. The problem is that they're expensive, slow, and arcane.

+I'm interested in making computing faster, better, cheaper, safer.
+And universally accessible for everyone.

-I'm the CEO and founder of [Argument Computer Corporation](https://argument.xyz/) (YC W22, Boston), where we work on verifiable computing.
+I'm currently the cofounder and CEO of a startup [Argument Computer Corporation](https://argument.xyz/) (YC W22, Boston) that works on this.
 Our main project is [Ix](https://github.com/argumentcomputer/ix), a platform that compiles [Lean 4](https://lean-lang.org/) programs into zero-knowledge proofs — enabling anyone to verify program execution and typechecking in milliseconds against kilobyte-sized cryptographic certificates, regardless of program complexity.

 Previously, I worked on the [Formality](https://github.com/moonad/Formality) programming language at Sunshine Cybernetics, on Tezos at Toqueville Group, and